ets-berkeley-edu/boac/README.md

 ### Create local configurations

-If you plan to use any resources outside localhost, put your configurations in a separately encrypted area:
+If you plan to use any resources outside localhost, put your configurations in an encrypted volume:

 ```
 mkdir /Volumes/XYZ/boac_config